fxdave/fastejs/README.md

 | ' %>'  | Plain ending tag |
 | '_%>' | ‘Whitespace Slurping’ ending tag, removes all whitespace after it |

+This basically uses javascript's string template, so you can also write ${ 1+2 } this will be rendered as 3.

 ## Tuning
 You can reach faster execution speed if you turn off features.